 Streetwise invited Todd And Lala Ragimov For His Show And Called It "A Husband And Wife Team In Real Estate".
 In His Show He Wanted The Audience To Hear For Perspective From A Husband And Wife Working In And Developing Real Estate In The Washington, DC Region.

-An Aside: When I lived in DC I really enjoyed listening to interviews on Streetwise with Paul Berry.
+An Update: When I lived in DC I really enjoyed listening to interviews on Streetwise with Paul Berry.
 I remember one interview with Todd And Lala Ragimov in particular since I lived in the top floor unit of the two condo apartments Todd Ragimov’s company ATEL developed at 3 S Street Condominiums.
 It was a one bedroom top floor unit, with luxurious bathroom, high cathedral ceilings and rooftop deck.
 Great space and really nice work.
 The Ragimovs are a pretty amazing couple.
 I found the condo via Lala Ragimov.
 So when I heard that Paul Berry was going to interview them, I made time in my day to listen to his show.

 Sustainability in Design, Construction and Development

 November 13, 2016

 rand* Sustainability Coordinator Beth Giltner and Gensler Associate Brynn Kurtzman discuss sustainability and its impact on design, construction and development with Streetwise host Paul Berry.

 Meet a luxury realtor and a high-end stager as they discuss what make real estate work, luxury real estate trends, and how it all works.

 Glad They Do What They Do: Nonprofits in the Housing Market

 Guests Abe Schuchman, CEO, Housing Unlimited and John Paukstis, Executive Director, Habitat for Humanity discuss what their organizations are doing to housing the vulnerable in the community.